EdgarDegas/RightNow/README.md

 But the Today widget on macOS is still useless.
 Users have no quick approaches to add new reminders.

-So here is RightNow:
+So here is RightNow!
 Simply add your new reminders from the top menu:

 ![rn](https://user-images.githubusercontent.com/12840982/73124554-b545f200-3fd7-11ea-8194-d057e6cd9660.png)